Trina M. Lisko

 Dr. Lisko earned her medical degree from University of Medicine and Dentistry of New Jersey, School of Medicine.
 Here, she also served as Chief during her internship in Internal Medicine.
 She completed her Physical Medicine and Rehabilitation residency at Temple University Hospital in Philadelphia, Pa.
 Dr. Lisko continued sub-specialty training in sport and spine medicine through Temple University Hospital, Physical Medicine and Rehabilitation.

 Dr. Lisko is a member of several professional associations including: AOA, AANEM, AAPMR, NJAOPS as well as the Duke University Bassett Society.

 Dr. Lisko is well respected for her functional knowledge of the musculoskeletal system.
 She treats complex back, hip and shoulder pain as well as peripheral joint, muscle, tendon and ligament injuries.
 As part of her evaluation, she examines the body as a whole and strives to improve not just local pain from injury but one’s overall function.
 She works with the patient to set functional goals to keep the patient as active as possible and to prevent further injury.
 She often incorporates a team approach to achieve these goals and will utilize modalities, interventions and alternative activities to help keep the athlete moving and happy.

-These approaches are not limited to athletes, but are available to any person, young and old, that wishes to function better in their environment.
+These approaches are not limited to athletes, and are available to any patient that wishes to function more effectively in their environment.